NEWS RELEASE

 3rd MINAMI AOYAMA

-This tenant office building stands on the border between the commercial district facing Aoyama-dori, Tokyo's leading thoroughfare, and the residential area that spreads out behind it.
-We aimed to create a building that would act as "urban development" by drawing in people from the main street with alleys and pocket parks on the premises, and by bringing high mobility to this dual-faceted area.
-The outer and inner balconies that characterize facade and other spaces that can be used in a variety of ways allow for diverse working styles, creating a workplace that enhances employee interaction and engagement.
+This tenant office building stands on the border between the commercial district facing Aoyama-dori, Tokyo's most famous thoroughfare, and the residential area that spreads out behind it.
+By creating alleys and pocket parks within the site to draw people in from the main street, we aimed to create a building that would act as "urban development" that would bring a high level of mobility to this two-sided area.
+The outer and inner balconies that characterize facade and other spaces that can be used in a variety of ways make diverse working possible, creating a workplace that enhances employee interaction and engagement.

-The project was evaluated not only for solving the business conditions, but also for constructing a worldview from the designers' side, creating a composition that goes beyond the logic of conventional office building design, thereby creating a place for the local community where a variety of people can stay and move around.
+The project was praised for not only solving the business conditions but also constructing a worldview from the designer's perspective, creating a structure that transcends the logic of conventional office building design, thereby creating a place for the local community where a variety of people can stay and move around.

 [Excellent Work Award, Employee Choice Award] MUFG PARK (Library & Landscape)